What is a Physician Assistant?

-Patient contact hours are exactly what they sound like-time you spend having contact with patients!
-This needs to be medical!
-So you need to be touching the patient in a medical manner, this could be taking vitals, drawing labs, taking history and symptoms, etc. Some of the best ways of getting patient contact hours are a CNA, EMT, Medical Assistant, or Scribe.
+Patient contact hours are exactly what they sound like – time you spend having contact with patients!
+And, this absolutely must be medical.
+This could be taking vitals, drawing labs, taking history and symptoms, etc. Some of the best ways of getting patient contact hours are a CNA, EMT, Medical Assistant, or Scribe.
 A bunch of things that don’t count for hours (or only count for a portion of the hours you work) include technicians or front staff, pharmacy assistants, volunteers (if you are just spending time with the patient and not doing anything medical), shadowing, transport staff, or lifeguards.
 If you have questions about what counts, seriously contact the program or look on the website.
 Almost every program will clearly state what counts for hours or does not.
 And, if it only counts for one school and not others, you’re better off doing something different.
-My rule of thumb is to ask yourself, “Am I touching the patient in more than just a friendly manner?”
+My rule of thumb is to ask yourself, “Am I touching the patient in a way that impact their medical care?”

 Most students applying chose to take a year off, or a gap year, to get their hours.
 Working while going to school is not something most students would want to do, and getting hours is often very difficult work.

 Is it okay if becoming a PA is a career change for me?

 Of course!
 In fact, when I was applying – I applied during my senior year, so I went straight from undergraduate to PA school with no gap year – I was told that I was very young!
 A lot of the people in my class have undergone a career change to become a PA; we have everything from an RN to military members to researchers to english majors.
 As long as you’re passionate about becoming a PA and put forth effort in to reaching that dream, you could have been anything beforehand.
 That’s the beauty of PA Schools!
 This is a career built off of people who had a career change.